Egypt, China deepen cooperation during El-Sissi's visit to Beijing - ExBulletin

 Egypt, China deepen cooperation during El-Sissi's visit to Beijing

-CAIRO (AP) Egypt and China signed agreements on Wednesday deepening their cooperation during President Abdel-Fattah el-Sissis' visit to Beijing.
+CAIRO — Egypt and China signed agreements on Wednesday strengthening their cooperation during President Abdel-Fattah el-Sissi's visit to Beijing.

 El-Sisi, accompanied by Egyptian Foreign Minister Sameh Shoukry, attended the signing with Chinese President Xi Jinping in a ceremony coinciding with the 10th anniversary of the Egypt-China Comprehensive Strategic Partnership.